jackie-dai/Vault-of-Knowledge/CS186/Textbook Notes.md

 Generally page directory has faster insertion time than linked list because we only need to read the header pages

 However, this means search for a record is not efficient because it is unordered.

+Packed and unpacked pages for FLR
+A packed page means there are no gaps between records.
+	- A benefit of this is we can easily compute the next avaliable slot by: # of records * length of each record A unpacked page reserves slots for records
+	- Page headers will contain bitmaps that keep track of which slots are full or empty

 Lecture 5 -